 National Diet Library of Japan (NDL), The national library of Japan.
 NYU is now a registered library with NDL!
 We can borrow books when needed.
-Request through ILL (up to 10 books at a time, for 1 month use on campus at Fales Library on the 3rd floor of Bobst).
+Request through ILL (up to 10 books at a time, for 1 month use on campus at the Special Collections on the 10th floor of Bobst Library).
 For more information on using NDL, check here.

 NDL has wonderful digital collections to search and read online including political history materials, Meiji Period books, Allied Occupation Period materials, Doctoral Dissertations, rare books and old materials, official gazettes, and Audiovisual materials.
 For Research, try Research Navi / リサーチ・ナビ at NDL.

 WINE (Waseda University library catalog), main search interface for materials at Waseda (some of which are not on Worldcat).